How to Protect Yourself from Online Blackmailers?

 Enable Two-Factor Authentication

-• While you’re at it, turn on two-factor authentication so that you can easily keep track of all your active sessions and even suspicious login attempts.
+• Turn on two-factor authentication to easily monitor all your active sessions and any suspicious login attempts.

 • Keep your webcams covered and use secured Wi-Fi networks, especially when logging into accounts and viewing sensitive information.